What we are doing.

 Should environmental organizations even be holding large in-person conferences any longer?
 It's a valid question.
 Our position continues to be that face-to-face meetings enable unique and irreplaceable personal dynamics that cannot be provided by video teleconferences, webinars, etc.

 This could change, however.
-The next generation of leaders, now emerging from college and grad school, is more and more comfortable with video teleconferencing, and the technology is improving to the point that genuine interactions seem possible.
+In a really interesting article on breaking the flying addiction, journalist Elisabeth Rosenthal suggests that the next generation of leaders, which is now emerging from college and grad school, is more and more comfortable with video teleconferencing, and the technology is improving to the point that genuine interactions seem possible.

 That's still in the future; for now, what seems to make sense for our organization is to plan our conferences around several principles: